robinahunter/Giphy-Search-App/README.md

 ## Resources Used For This Project

-General Assembly - Scott Draper
+Class Project at General Assembly - Instructor, Scott Draper

 Deploying Vite, React to GH-Pages: https://dev.to/rashidshamloo/deploying-vite-react-app-to-github-pages-35hf